l3str4nge/RecSys2020/python/README.md

 One model is submitted with temperature tuning

-1. temperature scaling file blah
+1. run "[temperature_scaling.py](https://github.com/layer6ai-labs/RecSys2020/blob/master/python/post_processing/temperature_scaling.py) --submit_folder /path/to/4csvs/test"

 ### Model 2

 The other model is submitted without temperature tuning.
+The 4 csv files outputted by the blender are directly used.